 More social media share:

-2015 is the year of social-media, and social media users love visual content.
+2016 is the year of social-media, and social media users love visual content.
 Not only it will compel users to share your content on social media, it also helps you to drive more traffic from social media sites.
 One key rule here is to ensure that when your readers share your blog post on social media sites, it should share the right image which is targeted for a particular site.

 Do remember, no user would like to make their social-media wall looks ugly if your images are not of quality or makes their wall look non-attractive.
 Would you?

-Here at ShoutMeLoud, I use a plugin call Social SEO pro, which let me pick the image which will be shared on sites like Facebook, Google plus and Twitter.
+Here at ShoutMeLoud, I use Yoast SEO plugin, which let me pick the image which will be shared on sites like Facebook, Google plus and Twitter.
 A simple but powerful plugin to drive viral traffic from Social-media platform.

 Increases the length of the article:

 When you use an image within your article, it helps to make it look lengthier.
 It doesn’t increases the word count of the article, but it helps in making it look more detailed.
 More over, especially if you are someone who is doing short-post, this will help your article to look good.